rahuldhodapkar/melange/README.md

 At this point, `melange` will be available for use as a normal R package in your environment by `library(melange)` when required.

+To simplify the installation process, you can also navigate to the cloned melange directory and use:

+    make install

+which will run the above installation.

 ## Developing for melange

 If you are working with output of a research script and have developed an